It’s no secret that we’re not very accustomed to the blanket of white Victoria is currently covered in.

 It may earn you a $109 ticket and three penalty points under Section 195 (1) (b) of the Motor Vehicle Act, ‘Drive While View Obstructed’.

 “In these winter conditions you absolutely need to take extra time before driving to clear snow off your vehicle, so that your view is not obstructed and you are not creating a hazard on the road,” VicPD spokesman Cst.
 Cam MacIntyre told Victoria Buzz during a storm last January.

 “Winter conditions are challenging enough without the added dangers created by drivers not taking a few simple steps to protect themselves and all road users.”

-In a frightening incident last week, a pedestrian was struck while crossing a downtown Victoria intersection – and in dashcam footage of the hit-and-run, the vehicle involved could be seen covered in a heavy layer of snow – another stark reminder of the importance of clearing your vehicle of any snow or ice that may be obstructing your view.
+In a frightening incident last December, a pedestrian was struck while crossing a downtown Victoria intersection—and in dashcam footage of the hit-and-run, the vehicle involved could be seen covered in a heavy layer of snow—another stark reminder of the importance of clearing your vehicle of any snow or ice that may be obstructing your view.